How input compression enabled world class performance for long running agents

 Where compression fits

-bear-1.2 sits between extraction and reasoning — compressing assembled prompts before they hit the expensive reasoning model.
+bear-1.2 sits between extraction and reasoning.
+It compresses assembled prompts before they hit the expensive reasoning model.

 “Just having a prompt be less bloated is always a good thing.
 Agents perform better when they have more clear directions and less instructions.
 Having compression when we're running at the scale of hours is a very big deal.”